cerico/macfair/docs/setup.md

 * Runs the Install role
 * Runs the Terminal role
-* Runs the Aliases role
+* Runs the Functions role
 * Runs the Rails role
 * Runs the Vscode role
 * Runs the Desktop role